GoInterject/GoInterject.github.io/wIndex/Request-Context-Parse.md

 as
 /*
 This SP is a helper to pull all data from the RequestContext that is passed from Interject.
-Below are examples to pull all the data or just a couple values that you need (which is much less typing)
+Below are examples to pull all the data or just a couple values that you need (which is much less typing).

 */